Frequently Asked Questions About Licensed Legal Paraprofessionals (LLPs)

 7. How does someone qualify for licensure to become an LLP?

 There is a set of educational options as well as an experience option for an interested person to become eligible to sit for the exams.
-There are five different types of degrees set forth at C.R.C.P.
+There are six different types of degrees set forth at C.R.C.P.
 207.8(3) that can qualify.
-Regardless of the type of degree, all Colorado LLP applicants must also demonstrate completion of 1,500 hours of substantive law-related practical experience, including 500 hours of experience in Colorado family law, within the three years immediately preceding the date of submitting the LLP application.
+Regardless of whether applying via the education or work-experience path, all Colorado LLP applicants must demonstrate substantive law-related practical experience, including experience in Colorado family law, within the three years immediately preceding the date of submitting the LLP application.
+The LLP Committee has issued eligibility guidance as to how applicants can demonstrate that their work experience qualifies.
+A certification from a licensed attorney as to applicants’ completion of work experience is necessary.

 8. What happens if an LLP violates the ethical rules applicable to LLPs?